 Tips for Opening a New Bank Account

 - Before you open another account at your regular bank, take a chance to see if there’s a better option out there for you.
-It pays to comparison shop and find the best bank for your hard-earned dollars.
+It pays to comparison shop and find the best money market account, or another kind of bank account, for your hard-earned dollars.
 It may seem like a pain to have accounts in more than one spot, but you can stand to save much more money giving another institution a try.

 - On that note, have you checked out your local credit union?
 These overlooked financial institutions may not always have the best web presence, but often offer some of the most competitive savings rates.